 Social Worker - Port Moresby

 Elizabeth comes to us with a wealth of experience in the Health sector, previously working as a Social Worker at the Clinton Clinic in Port Moresby.
 She currently is based at Port Moresby General Hospital and works alongside clinical staff and social workers there to support our children on the ward and at their clinical reviews.
 Elizabeth is also a carer for our children in the Respite Centre.
 She is our main point of contact for carers to receive pastoral care, advice and counselling as they care for our children in communities.

-Steve is an Australian who has been living in PNG for 8 of the past 10 years.
+Steve is an Australian who has been living in PNG for over 10 years.
 He has over 30 years of experience in business and has worked for several large Multi-National companies.
 He brings his expertise in negotiation, planning and budget control to our Board and shares the vison of Links of Hope's both short and long term plans.
 He is well connected in Business and has a passion for caring for those in need.